10 School Planning Tips When Your Child Has Food Allergies

 4. Meet with the school/district food services director to find out:

-5. Turn in all completed and signed forms and prescriptions before the first day of school.
+5. Turn in all completed and signed forms and prescriptions before the first day of school, including:

-- Epinephrine auto-injectors need to be in original package and labeled with your child’s name.
-Be sure these will not expire during the school year.
+- Epinephrine auto-injectors in original package and labeled with your child’s name – be sure these will not expire during the school year

 6. Make an appointment to meet the teacher to discuss classroom management of food allergies.